These are for guidance only. They do not override the MBF Rules which should be consulted for the definitive terms of membership.

 What is an exclusion?

 Exclusions are for medical conditions for which you will not be covered by the MBF.
-They relates to any pre-existing condition which is declared at the time of the member’s application for cover.
+They relate to any pre-existing condition which is declared at the time of the member’s application for cover.
 If you increase cover you may also be subject to an exclusion on the increased amount only.

 The Trustees will proceed in accepting the application for membership or increase in cover but will apply an exclusion upon medical advice received to either all / or increased cover.
 Please view Rule 6 regarding exclusions.